 Many nodes can be configured in the panel on the right side of the page.
-Unless otherwise stated, do not configure the nodes and use only the default values.
+Unless otherwise stated, don't configure the nodes and use only the default values.

-- 5. Drag the following nodes from the Components panel into the Page node: - ∘ Platform Username node - ∘ Platform Password ☐ node - 6.
+- 5. Drag the following nodes from the Components panel into the Page node: - Platform Username^[] node - Platform Password ^[] node - 6.
 Connect the nodes as follows and save the journey: